Ashleigh Gardner

 A dominant domestic performer for New South Wales and the Sydney Sixers, the Bankstown-born all-rounder has risen to become one of the world's best and most exciting cricketers.

-Ash was a member of the 2020 T20 World Cup-winning side who defeated India in front of a record crowd of 86,174 at the MCG, having earlier become the first ever Indigenous Australian Woman to play in a Cricket World Cup for Australia.
+Ash was a member of the 2020 T20 World Cup-winning side that defeated India in front of a record crowd of 86,174 at the MCG, having earlier become the first Indigenous Australian woman to play in a Cricket World Cup for Australia.

-A proud Muruwari woman, Ash continues to inspire the next generation and recently launched her own foundation – Ashleigh Gardner Foundation – which aims to make a difference in the lives of young Aboriginal children across the country.
+A proud Muruwari woman, Ash continues to inspire the next generation and launched the Ashleigh Gardner Foundation, aiming to make a difference in the lives of young Aboriginal children across the country.
+In November 2024, a new partnership was announced between her foundation and Cricket Australia, set to increase support for Indigenous kids in rural communities.

-An accomplished public speaker, she is one of Nike Australia’s most prominent female ambassador athletes who also represented her country at the 2022 Commonwealth Games in Birmingham.
+An accomplished public speaker, she is one of Nike Australia's most prominent female ambassador athletes.
+In 2023, Ash expanded her professional career by joining the Gujarat Giants in the inaugural Women's Premier League (WPL).